pkyurkchiev/practice-biel/tasks/task.md

 # Task One

 * Create new Web services.
 The application need to manage onlain library.
-By manage i mean to have simple CRUD service:
+By manage, i mean a simple CRUD services:
 * Get - return all book
 * GetById - return book filtered by id
 * Post - insert book